 The brief description is "Passion and betrayal in mythic Cornwall."
 It's based on the old Celtic stories of Tristan and Isolde but with my own twist.
 Lots of love and tragedy and sword fights.
 Also people between the sheets--it is not the PG world of Yurt.

-It has just appeared as an ebook on Amazon and will shortly be available as a paperback as well.
-I'm planning to make it available on other e-tailers this summer.
+It's available from Amazon both as an ebook and as a paperback and will be available on other ebook platforms this summer.
 Here's a teaser from the opening:

 PART ONE - Brothers and Sisters